Construct and compare a range of data displays including stem-and-leaf plots and dot plots (VCMSP269)

-LO: To construct a data display
+LO: To construct a data display.

-- How to create questions
+How to create quality survey questions.

-- How to collect data
+How to collect data and visually represent the information collected.

-- How to tally the results
+How to tally the results.

-- I construct a data display
+I can construct a data display to visually represent the data collected.

 How to do a Survey